ingonyama-zk/icicle/docs/versioned_docs/version-1.10.1/icicle/golang-bindings/multi-gpu.md

 In Go, most concurrency can be done via Goroutines.
 However, there is no guarantee that a goroutine stays on a specific host thread.

-`RunOnDevice` was designed to solve this caveat and insure that the goroutine will stay on a specific host thread.
+`RunOnDevice` was designed to solve this caveat and ensure that the goroutine will stay on a specific host thread.

 `RunOnDevice` will lock a goroutine into a specific host thread, sets a current GPU device, runs a provided function, and unlocks the goroutine from the host thread after the provided function finishes.